SENAI4LIFE/tiffany_3D/README.md

 # Figure 2 - Onshape Model

 # Exporting
-onshape-to-robot was used to convert the onshape model assembly into .urdf, which is the description of the robot. https://github.com/Rhoban/onshape-to-robot <br>
+onshape-to-robot was used to convert the onshape model assembly into .urdf, which is the description of the robot. <br>
+https://github.com/Rhoban/onshape-to-robot <br>
 https://onshape-to-robot.readthedocs.io/